JacobNiyazov/Dynamic-Memory-Allocator/README.md

-# Homework 3 Dynamic Memory Allocator - CSE 320 - Spring 2022
-#### Professor Eugene Stark

-### **Due Date: Friday 3/25/2022 @ 11:59pm**

-We **HIGHLY** suggest that you read this entire document, the book chapter, and examine the base code prior to beginning.
-If you do not read the entire document before beginning, you may find yourself doing extra work.

-> :scream: Start early so that you have an adequate amount of time to test your program!

 > :scream: The functions `malloc`, `free`, `realloc`, `memalign`, `calloc`,
 > etc., are **NOT ALLOWED** in your implementation.
 If any of these functions,
 > or any other function with similar functionality is found in your program,